jeremiah-dy/jeremiah-dy.github.io/projects/BC_AoU.md

 layout: project
 type: project
 image: img/projects/BC_class_in_R/r_language_logo.jpeg
-title: Breast Cancer Classification in R
+title: Machine Learning Approaches to Breast Cancer Classification with All of Us Data
-permalink: projects/breast-cancer-classification-in-r
+permalink: projects/breast-cancer-classification-aou
 date: 2022-12-07
 labels:
-  - R
+  - Python
   - Machine Learning
-  - Binary Classification
-  - LPM
+  - All of Us Program
-  - Logistic Regression
+  - MLP
-  - LASSO
+  - SVC
   - Random Forest
-summary: "Using an open-source breast cancer dataset, I built several classification models and evaluated their performance using the R programming language."
+  - Adaboost
+  - Gradient boosting models
+summary: "The All of Us program is a program organized by the (United States) National Institute of Health which serves to aggregate, anonymize, and make available patient health data for research projects.
+Using the All of Us database, I built several classification models to predict malignancy in breast cancer patients, as well as compare differences in model performance between two differentiated dataset groups."
 ---
 <h2>Purpose and Overview</h2>
-This project was a final assignment for my Economic Forecasting (ECON 427) class in which we were given the prompt of "create something with data science".
-To this end, I wanted to try my skills at classification.
-In this project, I built a linear probability model (LPM), logistic regression (logit), and random forest models to classify whether a patient had a benign or malignant diagnosis.
+This project was my Honors undergraduate thesis at the University of Hawai'i at Mānoa, in which I used Python to prepare and analyze publicly available breast cancer patient data to train machine learning models to predict the malignancy of these patients.
+The data was sourced using the All of Us program, a program organized by the (United States) National Institute of Health which serves to aggregate, anonymize, and make available patient health data for research projects.
+This project can be separated into three major stages: data cleaning and preparation, exploratory data analysis (EDA), and model training and evaluation.
+The machine learning model types used in this study were imported in the sklearn library and include: multilayer perceptron (MLP), support vector machine classifier (SVC), random forest, Adaboost classifier, and gradient boosting classifier.

 <div style="height:260px;">
 <h3>Dataset</h3>